osmbe/website/en/_posts/2019-09-27-streetview.md

 ## Call to action

-f open images exist, who knows what data will be derived from them?
+If open images exist, who knows what data will be derived from them?
 Computer vision can turn them into data about anything you like – for free if you work under CC-BY-SA 4.0, at competitive prices in other cases.
 All faces and license plates can be censored for free – by installing the right tools or by uploading them to a web portal.
 And most of all: you will be helping your colleagues in other government branches, as well as civil society around this country.
 It is your duty to consider this option.

 If you are looking for low-budget solutions, contact us.